 Activated carbon has long been used as a reliable solution for removing pollutants from water and air.
 Its exceptionally high surface area allows it to capture substances that are difficult or impossible to remove using conventional treatment methods.

-In wastewater treatment, activated carbon plays a critical role in removing persistent organic pollutants, heavy metals, and emerging contaminants such as PFAS.
-These substances often pass through biological treatment stages unchanged, making activated carbon a key safeguard for protecting surface water and groundwater quality.
+In wastewater treatment, activated carbon is widely used to adsorb persistent organic pollutants, certain metals, and emerging contaminants such as PFAS.
+These substances often pass through biological treatment stages unchanged, making activated carbon an important safeguard for protecting surface water and groundwater quality.
+As adsorption transfers contaminants to the carbon media, appropriate downstream management, including reactivation or disposal in accordance with applicable environmental regulations, is essential.

 In air and gas treatment, it is widely used at landfills, recycling facilities, and industrial sites to control odours and trap volatile organic compounds before they are released into the atmosphere.
 Increasingly, activated carbon is also used in biogas upgrading, where it removes impurities such as hydrogen sulphide and siloxanes, allowing biogas from organic waste to be converted into high-quality biomethane.